 The Patrol Division is the most visible and recognizable unit of the police department, operating 24 hours a day, 7 days a week, 365 days a year.
 The primary function of the Patrol Unit is to provide first line response to residents calling for assistance.
 They are first responders who provide proactive police patrols, enforce federal, state, and local laws, traffic laws, and report offenses.

-The Canine Unit is comprised of two canine officers and their respective canines: (LINTZ) whose handler is Officer Matthew Pettit, and (REXJA) whose handler is Officer Johnny Determan.
-Each canine utilized by the Red Oak Police Department is a Belgian Malinois.
+The Canine Unit is currently comprised of one canine officer and their respective canine: (LINTZ) whose handler is Officer Matthew Pettit.
+The canine utilized by the Red Oak Police Department is a Belgian Malinois.
 The utilization of properly trained dogs represents a highly cost-efficient police tool.
 This is accomplished by using the canine's acute olfactory and hearing senses.
-The K-9 is utilized in building and area searches for items and persons, tracking of criminal suspects and lost persons, narcotic searches, assisting outside law enforcement agencies with approved requests and other functions consistent with the Red Oak Police Department policies and procedures.
+The canine is utilized in building and area searches for items and persons, tracking of criminal suspects and lost persons, narcotic searches, assisting outside law enforcement agencies with approved requests and other functions consistent with the Red Oak Police Department policies and procedures.

 The Reserve Unit is comprised of former Full Time Red Oak Police Officers that decided to continue their service to the Red Oak community by volunteering their time after they left their full-time employment with the Red Oak Police Department.